The 7 Best Road Bike Pedals & Cleats to Ride

 The American company Speedplay (acquired by Wahoo Fitness in 2020) patented its first clipless pedal (Speedplay X) in 1989.
 They came up with the lightest pedal at that time in 1991 – the iconic Speedplay Frog.

-In one of his interviews, the company’s founder, Richard Bryne, said that 22 companies refused to license his Speedplay X pedals.
-His wife suggested he license them by himself.
-And it paid off.
+In one of his interviews, the company’s founder, Richard Bryne, said 22 companies refused to license his Speedplay X pedals.
+His wife suggested he license them himself, and it paid off.

 Speedplay pedals are currently popular, especially among bike fitters.
 They allow them to set the float in the range of 0°-15° exactly according to the rider’s needs.
-This is not possible on Shimano SPD-SL, LOOK KEO, or Time pedals.
+This is impossible on Shimano SPD-SL, LOOK KEO, or Time pedals.

 If they are set right, Speedplay pedals can solve knee issues some riders experience.

-I recommend you watch the following video to find out more about the Speedplay pedals system and how it stands up against Shimano SPD-SL.
+I recommend you watch the following video to learn more about the Speedplay pedal system and how it compares to Shimano SPD-SL.

 You might be interested in: When should you get new cleats article.